Skip to Content

 Adjusting to hearing aid use - Audiologists are there to support you

 Many are surprised to find out that it can take a while to get used to their hearing aids.
 This is even more true for those who have never worn them before.
-Combined with understanding how they work, you'll also have a time when your brain needs time to remember sounds.
+Combined with understanding how they work, you'll also have times when your brain needs to remember sounds.

-Keep in touch with your audiologist and if your aids need a little tweak, they can do this for you - either in a clinic or remotely in most cases.
+Keep in touch with your audiologist, and if your aids need a little tweak, they can do this for you, either in a clinic or remotely in most cases.
+Don't worry about "bothering" us with questions - helping you through this adjustment period is precisely what we're here for, and it's all included in your hearing aid price.

 adjusting to hearing aids